galexite/transx2gtfs/README.md

  4. be well maintained
  5. be easy to use in all operating systems
  6. include appropriate tests (crucial for maintenance).

 Hence, this Python package was written which aims at meeting the aforementioned requirements.
 It's not the fastest library out there (written in Python) but multiprocessing gives a bit of boost if having a decent computer with multiple cores.

 ### Requirements

-txc2gtfs has following dependencies (tested against the latest versions available for Python 3.6, 3.7 and 3.8):
+txc2gtfs has following dependencies:

  - pandas
- - pyproj

 ## Basic usage

 After you have installed the library you can use it in a following manner: